cd-vulcan/Reasons-to-Study-Bagua-Zhang/readme.md

 - Reguarding git, I choose to push commits to the gh-pages branch and merge to master to get used to the ussage of pull requests.

-Thanks for the oppurtunity to learn, this class has been rewarding in many ways.
+Many Thanks for the oppurtunity to learn, this class has been rewarding in many ways. to Andre, Jen, Rob, Dave!

 ~Chris Diaz